Innovation you can own.

 Only 4.3% of accredited investors currently own any private market securities at all.

 Not because they are uninterested.
-Research across Preqin, Hamilton Lane, and iCapital consistently identifies large minimums, structural complexity, and access barriers — not disinterest — as the primary reasons.
+Research consistently identifies large minimums, structural complexity, and access barriers — not disinterest — as the primary reasons.
+The architecture was never built at the right entry point.

 SEC Office of the Investor Advocate, Report on Activities FY2025 (December 2025); Preqin (2025); Hamilton Lane Guide to Private Markets.